 The Sixth Form is a distinct entity, admitting girls as well as boys.
 This co-educational environment provides a natural bridge to university and workplace life.

 Academically, the Sixth Form performs solidly.
-In 2024, A-level results placed the school 1,967th in England.
-While the percentage of top grades (A*-A) was 10.8%, the pass rate remains high, and the focus is on ensuring every student reaches their potential.
-The "national lower" banding suggests that while elite grades are less common than in selective grammars, the school supports a broad range of abilities effectively.
+In the 2025 A-level dataset, results place the school 1,810th out of 2,549 in England for A-level academic outcomes and 3rd in Westcliff-on-Sea locally.
+While 10% of grades were A* or A and 40% were A* to B, the focus remains on ensuring every student reaches their potential.
+The national ranking suggests that while elite grades are less common than in selective grammars, the school supports a broad range of abilities effectively.

 Sixth Formers enjoy their own study centre and common room.
 They are expected to take on leadership roles, acting as prefects and mentors to younger students, reinforcing the sense of community.